electronegativity

 Electron affinity, ionisation energy and electronegativity

 Electron affinity is the ability of an isolated atom to attract an electron and the ionisation energy is a measure of how easy or hard it is to remove an electron from an atom.
-So one of the ways to measure electronegativity is to take an average of the electron affinity and ionisation energy.
+So one of the ways to measure electronegativity is to take an average of the electron affinity and the ionisation energy.
 A scale can be produced from this and a number assigned to each element to represent its electronegativity (note the scale or number has no units).
 On this scale the most electronegative element fluorine is assigned a value of 4 and all other elements electronegativity values are measured relative to this.
 The table below lists some values of electronegativity for the elements you are likely to meet.
 You can see that N, O and F are the most electronegative elements in the periodic table.
 It is also clear to see the trends in the electronegativity values across a period and down a group in the periodic table.

 It is worth mentioning that if you look online or in textbooks you may see slightly different values of electronegativity for some elements; this is simply due to the way in which it is measured.
 However the same patterns or trends should be obvious no matter which method is chosen.